dvdvideo1234/UbuntuBatches/MaNGOS/readme.md

-  ./config.sh drop-mangos        --> Removes the mangos database from the SQL server ./config.sh purge-mysql        --> Completely removes the SQL server installed in dependencies ./config.sh config <option>    --> Edits the server configuration according to the option provided ./config.sh stats              --> Displays the private server paths used by the installation
+  ./config.sh drop-mangos        --> Removes the mangos database from the SQL server ./config.sh purge-mysql        --> Completely removes the SQL server installed in dependencies ./config.sh config <option>    --> Edits the server configuration according to the option provided ./config.sh paths              --> Displays the private server paths used by the installation
 ```
 ### How the script works
 It will ask you series of questions in the process for proxy, dependencies and so on.